UselessGuru/UG-Miner/README.md

 Please help support the great team behind UG-Miner by leaving mining donations turned on.

 We want to stay completely transparent on the way fees are managed in the product.
-Donation cycle occurs only once in 24hrs (or once until midnight if UG-Miner has been running less than 24hrs).
+The donation cycle occurs only once in 24hrs (or once until midnight if UG-Miner has been running less than 24hrs).
 Donation start time is randomized each day.
 It will then mine for UselessGuru for the configured duration.